elmtree-askmo/cloudcannon-app/content/learn/psychology/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs.md

 url: /learn/psychology/questions/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs
 score: -1.0
 related_article1:
-    id: 165072
+    id: 165082
-    title: What is the difference between a null hypothesis and an alternative hypothesis?
+    title: >-
+        How do you draw conclusions from research findings, and what are the implications of these conclusions?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-a-null-hypothesis-and-an-alternative-hypothesis
+    url: /learn/psychology/questions/how-do-you-draw-conclusions-from-research-findings-and-what-are-the-implications-of-these-conclusions
 related_article2:
-    id: 165094
+    id: 165069
-    title: How can researchers effectively communicate the limitations of their study?
+    title: >-
+        How do you define and classify independent and dependent variables in a research study?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-researchers-effectively-communicate-the-limitations-of-their-study
+    url: /learn/psychology/questions/how-do-you-define-and-classify-independent-and-dependent-variables-in-a-research-study
 related_article3:
-    id: 165076
+    id: 165069
-    title: What are the common thresholds for p-value significance, and what do they imply for hypotheses?
+    title: >-
+        How do you define and classify independent and dependent variables in a research study?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-thresholds-for-pvalue-significance-and-what-do-they-imply-for-hypotheses
+    url: /learn/psychology/questions/how-do-you-define-and-classify-independent-and-dependent-variables-in-a-research-study
 related_article4:
-    id: 165079
+    id: 165078
-    title: How do surveys and questionnaires differ from interviews and focus groups in data collection methods?
+    title: >-
+        What are the main differences between experimental design and observational studies in research methodology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-surveys-and-questionnaires-differ-from-interviews-and-focus-groups-in-data-collection-methods
+    url: /learn/psychology/questions/what-are-the-main-differences-between-experimental-design-and-observational-studies-in-research-methodology
 related_article5:
-    id: 165076
+    id: 165078
-    title: What are the common thresholds for p-value significance, and what do they imply for hypotheses?
+    title: >-
+        What are the main differences between experimental design and observational studies in research methodology?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-thresholds-for-pvalue-significance-and-what-do-they-imply-for-hypotheses
+    url: /learn/psychology/questions/what-are-the-main-differences-between-experimental-design-and-observational-studies-in-research-methodology
 ---

 &nbsp;